Salvador-ON/Private-Event/README.md

 - We add the validation test using Rspec for unit test and Capibara for integrattion test

+- Using through and source to get the events attendend by the user

 # How to run this project